SAFE-Stack/docs/docs/recipes/developing-and-testing/testing-the-server.md

 dotnet add package YoloDev.Expecto.TestSdk
 ```

-You can now add `[<Test>]` attributes to your tests to allow them to be discovered and run them using the dotnet tooling in the same way as explained earlier for the standard template.
+You can now add `[<Test>]` attributes to your tests so that they can be discovered, and then run them using the dotnet tooling in the same way as explained earlier for the standard template.